darwincastro/dar-fi.com/src/content/blog/configure-eap-tls-using-ise-and-meraki-ap.md

 Step 4.
 Create Policy set

-Go to **Policy > Policy Set** and then click on the plus (**+**) icon on the upper-left corner as shown in the image.
+Go to **Policy > Policy Set** and then click on the plus (**+**) icon in the upper-left corner as shown in the image.

 ![](/configure-eap-tls-using-ise-and-meraki-ap/image_12.png)

 Step 5: Set the policy name (it could be something generic)

-Under the conditions menu, select “Network Access Protocol > EQUALS RADIUS”, and lastly, select the name of the policy result set on step 1 as shown in the image.
+Under the conditions menu, select “Network Access Protocol > EQUALS RADIUS”, and lastly, select the name of the policy result set in step 1 as shown in the image.

 ![](/configure-eap-tls-using-ise-and-meraki-ap/image_13.png)

 Step 6: Create an Authentication Policy.

-Go to the **>** icon on the body right side as shown in the image.
+Go to the **>** icon on the body's right side as shown in the image.

 ![](/configure-eap-tls-using-ise-and-meraki-ap/image_14.png)